pawelpikus/ip-address-tracker/README.md

 ### What I learned

 I've practiced the use of Hooks (useState, useEffect) and calling APIs.
-Tried to validate the input value with <code>pattern</code> attribute but the regex I found on Stack Overflow doesn't seem to do a trick, at least for the domain names.
+Tried to validate the input value with <code>pattern</code> attribute but the regex I found on Stack Overflow doesn't seem to do the trick, at least for the domain names.

 ### Continued development